Aliens: Phalanx

-Aliens: Phalanx is a 2020 sci-fi horror novel by Scott Sigler and the ninth book in third novel series based on the Aliens franchise.
-The novel is set on Ataegina, a planet of castles and medieval culture where a sect of humanity is engaged in conflict with an army of Xenomorphs.
+Aliens: Phalanx is a 2020 science fiction horror novel by Scott Sigler and the ninth book in the third novel series based on the Alien franchise.
+It was first published in 2020 through Titan Books in audio, e-book, and print.

+Premise

+On the planet Ataegina, which has a medieval culture, humans engage in conflict with an army of Xenomorphs.

 Synopsis

 The novel is set on the world of Ataegina, where humanity lives in mountain holds in order to escape death from the "demons", their name for Xenomorphs.
 They are unaware of life on other planets or other events in the Alien universe and their culture is varied but similar to feudalism.
 The inhabitants pass along what limited information they know about the demons, including knowledge of a Demon Mother living on Black Smoke Mountain, through warnings and mythology.

 The story focuses primarily on Ahiliyah, Brandun, and Creen, runners from Lemeth Hold.
-Runners are responsible for making trips to various holds such as Dakatera and Keflan while carrying large amounts of cargo to trade for much needed goods, supplies, and information.
+Runners are responsible for making trips to various holds such as Dakatera and Keflan while carrying large amounts of cargo to trade for much-needed goods, supplies, and information.
 Although proud of her skills, Ahiliyah chafes under the patriarchal mindset of the Hold and would rather be a warrior.
-Women are not allowed to become warriors due to the Margrave and council's belief that women cannot be good warriors and can only perform gender specific roles, such as motherhood and marriage.
+Women are not allowed to become warriors due to the Margrave and council's belief that women cannot be good warriors and can only perform gender-specific roles, such as motherhood and marriage.
+Only one hold, Datakera, believes that women can hold positions of power, as it is led by a Margravine, a female hold leader.

-On a run from her hold to Dakatera and Keflan, Ahiliyah is approached by the Margravine of Dakatera, the only female hold leader, with an offer to move to the more liberal Dakatera and become a trainer.
-Ahiliyah declines and continues on to Keflan to retrieve medical supplies, only to discover that it has been overtaken by demons.
-On the run back to Lemeth the trio are discovered by a demon and almost killed, however Ahiliyah manages to kill it.
-In the process they discover that the caminus leaves they use as camouflage and grow in abundance everywhere can neutralize the demons' blood.
-When they finally reach their hold they discover that Keflan survivors had made it to Lemeth but were turned away by the unsympathetic Margrave.
-Ahiliyah is successful in convincing the Margrave to allow Creen to research caminus leaves as a weapon, but cannot convince him that Lemeth could end up like Keflan - not even after another hold is discovered to have met a similar fate.